 This smart technology ESL lesson plan provides activities, PDF worksheets, and digital materials designed for upper intermediate B2 students.
 In this lesson, students will:

-During the viewing phase of the lesson, students watch a video about smart technology and whether or not it makes us dumb.
-They first identify positive and negative impacts of smart technology as presented in the video.
-They then engage in a true/false exercise regarding statements about the effects of technology on children and adults.
-They correct any false statements.
-Afterward, students complete a reporter’s quote by filling in missing words related to technology trends and expert opinions from the video.
+During the viewing phase of this smart technology ESL lesson, students watch a video exploring whether smart technology makes us dumb.
+They identify positive and negative impacts of technology from the video, then complete a true/false exercise about its effects on children and adults, correcting any false statements.
+Finally, students fill in missing words in a reporter’s quote, practicing vocabulary and trends highlighted by experts.

 After watching the video, students discuss how effectively the video answers the question of whether smart technology makes us dumb and consider the idea of tech-free schools for children.
 They also evaluate whether smart devices have a positive or negative impact on their own lives.